 Awareness Particulate matter

-Fine dust is released when shredding car tires.
-In recent months, the municipality of Enschede negotiated with rubber processing company Doornberg to house the company, which was recently bought out by the municipality of Lochem due to noise nuisance and particulate matter, in Enschede.
+Particulate matter is released when shredding car tires.
+In recent months, the municipality of Enschede negotiated with rubber processing company Doornberg to house the company, which was recently bought away by the municipality of Lochem due to noise pollution and particulate matter, in Enschede.
 This raises concerns about the environment, sustainability and public health.
-That is why the question is: How does the Environmental Act take into account particulate matter and the composition of particulate matter?
+That is why the question is: How does the Environment and Planning Act take particulate matter and the composition of particulate matter into account?

 In recent months, the city has been negotiating with rubber processing company Doornberg to bring the company to Enschede.
 It is known that rubber processing produces fine dust and that this dust also spreads in the wider environment, but this is not mentioned by the parties involved.